ruchisamud/ihs-final-2017/README.md

    - 10 : Dcoument 2:  Questions (see below)
    - 10 : Milestone 8 (Described below)

-# Document 2 - Answer following questions.
+# Document 2 - Answer the following questions:
 1. What is a callback in JavaScript?
 Give examples of the code snippets from js/s2m.js where the callback is used.
 2. What is jQuery?
 Describe in 100 to 250 words.
 In addition you can attach links to some saved jsFiddle examples.
 3. What is jQuery Mobile?
 Is it related to jQuery?
 Describe in 100 to 250 words.
 In addition you can attach links to some saved jsFiddle examples.